Competition Guide

 Mars Rover

-Design a Mars Rover with the ability to collect a soil sample that is packaged in a container to be launched on a rocket to at least 1000 feet and less than 2000 feet.
-At peak altitude, deploy the rover in its container to descend at less than 25 feet/sec.
-The container shall transmit telemetry at a 1 Hz rate containing altitude, acceleration, rover temperature and battery voltage from launch to landing.
+Design a Mars Rover with the ability to deliver an instrument and collect an instrument.
+The rover shall be packaged in a container to be launched on a rocket to at least 1000 feet and less than 2000 feet.
+At peak altitude, deploy the rover in its container to descend at less than 15 feet/sec at landing.
+The container shall transmit telemetry at a 1 Hz rate containing altitude, acceleration, container temperature, and battery voltage from launch to landing.

-Once landed, the team will locate the rover in its container and rocket and return both to the judge for inspection.
+Once landed, the team shall locate the rover in its container and rocket and return both to the judge for inspection.
 The rover container must remain closed.
-The team shall then carry the container to the judges station and remove the rover.
+The team shall open the container at the judges table when the judge is ready.

 Deployable Sensor Payload Event